 These impacts will happen immediately for workspaces created before September 24, 2021.

 Before you attempt to delete/disable a Terra Billing project

-You need to have “Owner” (Billing account administrator) permission on the Google Cloud Billing account to follow these instructions.
+- You need to have “Owner” permission on the Terra Billing Project.

-If you cannot follow the directions below, or do not see the options in the screenshots, you are not the Google Cloud account owner.
-You need to ask the owner for admin privileges to disable billing on Google Cloud console.
+If you cannot follow the directions below, or do not see the options in the screenshots, you are not the Terra Billing project owner.
+You need to ask the owner to edit your role in order to disable billing.

 If you are using third-party resellers such as STRIDES or Onix and you have any problems following the instructions, contact your reseller for assistance.

 You will have very limited workspace access Once you disable or delete billing, it will be impossible to access data or notebooks in the workspace buckets or use analysis tools in affected workspaces.

 Note: You will still be able to access workflows and data tables (e.g., to copy to another workspace) or clone the workspace to another Terra Billing project.

 Disabling the project means removing the associated Google Cloud Billing account.
 The Billing project will still exist (you can see it in your Billing page, and you can re-instate it by linking a working Google Cloud Billing account), but will not show up when you try to clone or create a workspace.